-Remove all liquid from the pump.
-Air blown through the pump will remove the water quickly.

-- Remove the four (4) 3/8" X 4" bolts (#19) from the cover (#2). - Remove the cover.
+- Remove all liquid from the pump.
+Air blown through the pump will remove the water quickly. - 2.
+Remove the two (2) nuts (#20), and the two (2) 3/8" X 4" bolts (#19) from the cover (#2). - 3.
+Remove the cover.
 In some cases light tapping with a plastic or wooden mallet on the outside diameter of the cover may be required to loosen it from the motor bracket.
 Care should be taken if a screwdriver is needed to pry between the cover and motor bracket.
 Damage to the "O" ring (#7) and/or impeller can result. - 4.
 Remove the impeller (#11), refer to Figure 4-1.
 The impeller is a slip fit and, under normal conditions, can be removed by gently tapping on the end of the shaft sleeve with a mallet.
 Leave the impeller key (#23) in place.
 Striking the sleeve too hard could damage the seat or rotating element.

 - 5. Using the 5/32" hex wrench, loosen the set screws (#15) in the locking collar (#14), located on the shaft sleeve between the motor bracket and the motor face.
 The collar should now be loose on the sleeve.
 Note the condition of the setscrew in the collar and replace if necessary. - Remove the shaft sleeve (#17).
-The sleeve is a keyed fit and is removed using two large screw drivers, Refer to Figure 4-2.
+The sleeve is a keyed fit and is removed using two large screwdrivers, Refer to Figure 4-2.

-- a.
-Insert the blades of the screwdrivers between the spring holder on the rotating element and the shoulder of the shaft sleeve. - Holding the screwdrivers at approximately 3 o'clock and 9 o'clock, push the handles in toward the motor body, using the motor bracket for leverage.
+a.
+Insert the blades of the screwdrivers between the springholder on the rotating element and the shoulder of the b.
+Holding the screwdrivers at approximately 3 o'clock and 9 o'clock, push the handles in toward the motor body, using the motor bracket for leverage.